austinhutchen/austinhutchen/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <img height="300em" src="https://github-readme-stats.vercel.app/api?username=austinhutchen&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />
 - 💞️ I’m looking to collaborate on all of my future projects!
-I freqeuntly build apps and programs with various types of data structures.
+I frequently build apps and programs, aiming for efficiency and portability across all systems.
 - 📫 Reach me at hutchenaustin@gmail.com for more!